 The Development Review Committee will be meeting with City Transportation in October and the recommended short term improvements will be presented to the NHCA Board on November 9th.
 The recommendations will be presented to the community for final comment in January.

 Residents expressed their appreciation for the presentations and discussions.

 Terry Arnett

 Director, Civic Affairs

+Subsequent to the meeting, NHCA formed a pathways committee to separately articulate the bicycle and pedestrian path locations throughout the community.